33 Profitable Businesses To Start With 50k in Kenya

 Top Profitable Businesses To Start With 50k in Kenya Today

-A barbershop is among Kenya’s most profitable businesses to start with 50k.
-You can learn through YouTube tutorials or local barbershops if you need to know how to shave.
+A barber shop is among Kenya’s most profitable businesses to start with 50k.
+You can learn how to shave through YouTube tutorials or local barbershops if you need to know how to shave.

 To start a barbershop business, you need at least two shaving machines, power extensions, towels, combs, a music system, mirrors, and at least two comfortable chairs.
 These items will not cost you more than 30k.
 You can use the remaining 20k to pay rent for business premises and licenses such as health and business permits.

-If you have hair-making experience, you can start a salon business with 50k in Kenya.
+If you have hair-making experience, you don’t have to ask yourself “Which business can I start with 50k in Kenya?”
+Of course, you can start a salon business with 50k in Kenya.
 To start a salon business in Kenya, you need a blow dryer set, comps, artificial hair and weaves, and cosmetics.

 3. A Retail Shop